 Elisa has been working full time in the shop for over six years.
 She came with a wealth of wooden canoeing experience and an eagerness to learn the details of building the craft she had used so much.
 Her patience and eye toward detail and quality has served the shop well.

 Elisa first worked with us a few years back when we were working on a Darrow Camp canoe.
 She was born and raised in Vermont, then graduated from Wesleyan University with a degree in English, and so naturally she ended up here, building canoes for a living.

-She worked at Darrow Wilderness Trip Camp for over ten years in the summers, taking groups of kids on canoe trips as far north as Labrador.
+She worked at Darrow Wilderness Trip Camp for seven years in the summers, taking groups of kids on canoe trips as far north as Labrador.
 She spent time at Skywoods Canoe with Scott Barkdoll, a canoe-builder in Vermont, and with Kroka Expeditions in New Hampshire after her first stint here in 2010.
 She also spent a while in San Fransisco baking pies (not that we’ve seen any of the yield from those days).